esciencecenter-digital-skills/workshop-metadata/ds-cr/setup.md

 - Install Miniconda.
 - Create a Conda environment for the workshop.

-Please refer to [this page](https://esciencecenter-digital-skills.github.io/good-practices-lesson/#software-setup) for instructions.
+Please refer to [this page](https://carpentries-incubator.github.io/good-practices-lesson/#software-setup) for instructions.

 #### If something does not work:
 Follow the corresponding setup instructions.
-If you still need help, come to our dedicated setup session.
+If you still need help, please send us an email to training@esciencecenter.nl.